gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 ▶ az account set --subscription "<subscription name>"
 ```

-There can only be one free IoT Hub in a subscription, so if you already created one, either use the existing IoT Hub or create a new one with S1 tier.
+There can only be one free IoT Hub in a subscription, so if you already created one, either use this or create a new one with S1 tier.
 This will be about $25 per month at the time of writing this article.

 So with that being said let create an IoT hub in the subscription selected.
 The first step is to create a `Resource Group`.
-Resource groups are create to isolate all resources to single group.
-You can apply subscriptions and RBAC to them to control who has access etc.  Thats the short story, look at the various Azure documentation about them.
+You can apply subscriptions and RBAC to the resource group to control who has access etc.  Thats the short story, look at the various Azure documentation about them.

-Resource groups need a default location where the resource be created.
+Resource groups need a default location where the resources are to be created.
 I live the UK so I am going to use one of those regions.
 To list out the location/regions use this command.

 ```shell
 ▶ az account list-locations --query "[?contains(regionalDisplayName, 'UK')].name"